watatomo/tl/enst/idol story/tomoya - to the deutzia-colored you (2).md

 (I would've never met Mitsuru and Nii~chan.
 I would've been living a dull, uneventful life.)

 (Becoming an idol was a critical turning point in life for me.
-I didn't have to be some boring, worthless guy.
-I don't have to keep comparing myself to others.)
+Even though my reason for wanting to be one is pretty boring and worthless, I don't need to keep comparing it to others.)

-Well, why don't we brainstorm ideas for a personalized costume together?
+Well, why don't we brainstorm ideas for a personalized outfit together?
 If you don't mind.
 You know me too well, anyways...

 With you, I feel like I could come up with a design that's like those idols I've always admired—the idols that shine beyond the screen.